 DIY 1: Moulds for Concrete made of cardboard / Karto

 Of course, you can also make it easier and more individual by pouring the building material of cement, sand and water into cardboard moulds.
 Here, however, it is important to ensure that the cardboard is given a protective layer by means of foil, adhesive tape or other sealing materials.
 Depending on the size of the object to be cast and the amount of concrete required, you should also support the walls of the cardboard mould from the outside.
 The protection from the inside ensures that the cardboard form does not soak.
 The support from the outside ensures that the cardboard walls withstand the pressure of the concrete mass.

-Important to know: How many kg of ready-mixed concrete do I need for 1 m³?
+Important to know: How much concrete do i need?